LazaUK/SLM-Phi-3-Robotics/README.md

     return response
 ```
-5. To address potential deviations in the model's completion from expected answer formar, additional Helper function is provided to use RegEx to extract speed values for the robot's actuators: left and right wheels:
+5. To handle potential inconsistencies between the model's output and the expected format, a Helper function is provided to use RegEx to extract speed values for the robot's actuators (left and right wheels):
 ``` Python
 def extract_first_list(data):
     # Join the list into a single string